symfony-si/symfony-docs-sl/components/http_foundation/introduction.rst

         $response->send();
     }

-If the Response is not modified, it sets the status code to 304 and remove the actual response content.
+If the Response is not modified, it sets the status code to 304 and removes the actual response content.

 Redirecting the User